 The maximum amount of time, in milliseconds, that the connector waits between attempts when polling the Athena server for query results.
-You cannot specify an interval that is less than the interval specified in maxResultReuseAgeInMinutes
+You cannot specify an interval that is less than the interval specified in MinQueryExecutionPollingInterval.

-MinQueryExecutionPollingInterval.

-For detailed information about the query execution polling feature, see Query Execution Polling on page 101.
+For detailed information about the query execution polling feature, see Query Execution Polling.